-We attempted many trials of rss-RF at different rotation rates $\Omega$ and different amplitudes and ss-RF locations in the frequency domain.
+We attempted many trials of rss-RF at different rotation rates Ω and different amplitudes and ss-RF locations in the frequency domain.
 We express the rotation rate in number of seconds in one full rotation of the target cup.
-We explored a range of $\Omega^{-1}$ between 25 and 145 s per rotation.
-Table 2 presents the best results achieved from that study, showing the resulting tensor polarization NMR measurements for various trials given the different applied rotation rate, ss-RF amplitude and frequency
+We explored a range of Ω^{-1} between 25 and 145 seconds per rotation.
+Table 2 presents the best results achieved from that study, showing the resulting tensor polarization NMR measurements for various trials given the different applied rotation rate, ss-RF amplitude and frequency location for both the pedestal and peak, and the corresponding modulation range.
+Again, the listed errors were calculated from the systematic error from the fit and the standard NMR uncertainty measurements.
+The errors in the table are relative contributions.
+For all of this data, the initial vector polarization was very close to 50% with an uncertainty of 3.2% relative.
+The resulting vector polarization after the rss-RF was approximately 43%.